 From fashion brands to news outlets; more and more businesses are jumping on the podcast bandwagon.
 In the last few years there has been an explosive growth of podcast listening and branded podcast advertising, with thousands of businesses and individuals using them to get their message out to millions of people, that is why web pages are being made to find all these podcasts for people to listen to the right ones for them.

 According to journalist Joshua Dudley, podcasts are ‘non-music-only audio recorded’, which are saved digitally and can be ‘listened to anytime’ – whether this is on a web browser or through a mobile app, such as Spotify or Apple.
 In simple terms, it is a pre-recorded audio show that can be listened to when you want, where you want, and how you want once downloaded.

 With six million of us listening to them every week and with over 700,000 active podcasts and more than 29 million episodes, it is no surprise that podcasts are growing in popularity and are replacing traditional methods of communicating content, such as articles and essays.

 Although they predate Facebook, YouTube and Twitter, and the current RSS feed format, podcasts have always been the quiet younger sibling of the technological era.
-However, after slowly building following and as more people tune into them to listen to their favourite audiobook or entertainment content, podcasts (especially branded podcasts) are now everywhere.
+However, after slowly building a following and as more people tune into them to listen to their favorite audiobook or entertainment content, podcasts (especially branded podcasts) are now everywhere.

 Why are branded podcasts popular?

 With people from all ages across the world listening to them – podcasts have certainly made their mark on the public.
 As we lead busier lives, podcasts have become a convenient and free way for people to consume content and for brands to advertise products on Spotify.
 Whether you’re commuting to work, in your bedroom cleaning, or sunbathing on the beach, podcasts can be listened to everywhere, becoming a seamless part of your routine.